motet-a/libforks/README.md

 Use `libforks_kill_all` to send a different signal that SIGTERM.

-This function invalidates the given forker handle.
+This function invalidates the given ServerConn.
 It must be called from the process that started the fork server.

 ```c